 A film's tone should be thoroughly considered and discussed before the first shot is taken.
 The film director has the final say on this and it’s up to them to execute it.

 How?
 By communicating with every department head, from cinematographer to the production designer.
 The entire crew must be on the same page to be able to execute their vision.

 Episode Two of Making It navigates the nitty gritty of hiring department heads.
 Watch how Lannom and Wilkins hone in on crew members ideally suited for their project.

 Storyboarding and shot listing

 Take this storyboard from Mental Mistakes, for example, which we've uploaded to StudioBinder's storyboarding software.
-Each panel includes information on camera shot framing, camera angles, and movement that the cinematographer can use to plan shots well in advance:
+Each panel includes information on camera shot framing, camera angles, and camera movement that the cinematographer can use to plan shots well in advance.